 Latest News Bulletins

-If you have any further questions or would like more information about epistaxis in horses, contact your veterinarian or one of the veterinarians at New England Equine Medical & Surgical Center.
+If you have any questions regarding trimming and shoeing your horse, please consult with your veterinarian, or farrier, or any of the veterinarians or farriers at New England Equine Medical & Surgical Center.

 Jacqueline Bartol, DVM, DACVIM